reza9133/genlayer-signalvault/README.md

 ## Source

-The exact source deployed on-chain is in `contracts/signalvault.py`.
+The exact source deployed on-chain is in the repository.